Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

 - Assessments and Feedback:
   - Administer the course wellness survey through Google Forms
-  - Administer the weekly technical quiz through Google Forms
+  - Administer the weekly technical assessment through Google Forms

 - Preparation for the Live Coding Session:
   - Release the GitHub classroom link for today's practical assignment